awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/cloud-watch-events.md

    1. By default, the rule matches any Auto Scaling group in the Region\.
 To make the rule match a specific Auto Scaling group, choose **Specific group name\(s\)** and select one or more Auto Scaling groups\.

 1. For **Select event bus**, choose **AWS default event bus**\.
-When an AWS service in your account emits an event, it always goes to your account’s default event bus\.
+When an AWS service in your account emits an event, it always goes to your account's default event bus\.

 1. For **Target**, choose **Lambda function**\.